Exmark Z Turf Equipment Backyard Life

 Vegetable Garden Layout Tips With Brian Latimer

 When Brian Latimer isn’t fishing in tournaments, he’s fishing for fun.
-And, given that he spends so much time on the water, he winds up eating a lot of fish—which is why he’s picked up gardening.
+And, given that he spends so much time on the water, he winds up eating a lot of fish.
+(Which is why he’s picked up gardening as a hobby!)
 He says it’s a great way to add variety and taste to every meal, as well as a more “adult” way to spend your time in your backyard.
 Plus, he says that being able to simply step out into your backyard to pick whatever veggies you need for the meal of the day just can’t be beat.
 So, here’s how BLat goes about planning his vegetable garden layout to garden “with a purpose.”

 Picking Your Plants

 To get started, Brian recommends visiting your local garden center to check out their options.
 Local nurseries typically carry fruits, veggies, and plants that you can grow locally.
-(If in doubt, you can always check the back of the seed packet or container the starter plants are housed in for pertinent information about a particular species.)
+If in doubt, you can check the back of the seed packet or container the starter plants are housed in.
+They’ll provide all pertinent information about a particular species you’ll need.

 When selecting your preferred plants, Brian cautions against overdoing it.
 From years of landscaping experience, he admits that it’s easy to get carried away by picking up 10 to 15 different plants to create a beautiful garden.
 Instead, he recommends just picking up a few—it doesn’t take too many to realize an incredible harvest.